-Keep your doors beautiful
+Keep your doors and windows beautiful

-Thank you for choosing a Centor Integrated Door for your home.
+Thank you for choosing Centor Integrated Doors and Windows for your home.

 The world is beautiful and, at Centor, we believe in connecting people with the world outside by creating inside-outside living without the compromises.
 Not only are our products beautiful, they are engineered for all seasons, climates and times of day so you can enjoy the world around you both now and for years to come.